Todd McCarthy (politician): Career

 McCarthy joined the law firm of what is now Flaherty McCarthy LLP in 1994.
-The firm was founded that same year by the Late Honourable Jim Flaherty, former deputy premier, Christine Elliott and Mr. Justice Grant Dow.
+The firm was founded that same year by the Late Honourable Jim Flaherty, former Deputy Premier, Christine Elliott and Mr. Justice Grant Dow.
 In addition to a successful career as a trial and appellate lawyer, McCarthy served as a school board trustee from 1993 to 1997 with the Durham Region Separate School Board.
 He was elected in 1994, winning by just 3 votes, and served as vice-chair in 1996–1997.
 From 2002 to 2011, McCarthy served as a deputy judge of the small claims court in Durham Region.
 McCarthy served as a director at the Canada Revenue Agency.
 He was also an adjunct professor at Durham College in 2010 and at the Faculty of Law Queen's University from 2011 to 2019.
 In 2021, he appeared before the House of Commons Justice Committee to address delays in the justice system and proposed solutions.
-He is a fearless defender of the Right to Trial by Jury in civil cases.
+He is a defender of the Right to Trial by Jury in civil cases.
 McCarthy has written and spoken out extensively both on this subject in 2020 and in 2021 [4] on Canada's unique Constitutional provisions.
+McCarthy has argued that courts should not hold a monopoly over major policy choices affecting Canadians' rights, emphasizing that democratic decision‑making must remain paramount.
+He supports the notwithstanding clause as a legitimate mechanism for legislatures to assert the will of the people when judicial interpretations diverge from broadly held public values.